VertebrateResequencing/wr/.docs/reliable4/throughput-architecture.md

 Measured against the reproducer: **+44% throughput, p50 40.2 s -> 28.9 s, and no
 add crossing the 60 s client floor** where 118 crossed it before and 117 gave up.

-**But the problem is not fixed.** `wrdev.sh add-storm` still **FAILS** at HEAD:
-1,924 single-job adds over 10 s in two minutes, p50 28.9 s, 590 write transactions
-queued at once, throughput rising only 1.93x for 35x the concurrency.
-The ceiling moved; it did not lift.
+**Then the add path got its own coalescing writer, and the gate PASSES.**
+`db.storeNewJobData` no longer calls `db.bolt.Batch`: it enqueues its prepared bucket writes on a single long-lived `newJobsWriter`, which folds every pending add into ONE `db.bolt.Update` and replies to each caller with its own error, under a 32 MB / 50,000-put bound on one fold. `wrdev.sh add-storm` PASSES at **213.86 adds/s against HEAD's 18.66**, `throughputFactor` **22.22x** against the 10x bound, `highP50` **1,224 ms** against the 5,000 ms bound, `overSlow` **0** and `txnsPerAdd` **0.01**.
+The trial log, with the dead ends and every measurement, is `.docs/reliable4/addstorm-fix-trials.md`; the section below summarises it.

 **Production is not running any of this.** It is on `v0.37.1-90-g11fb939` at portal limit 500, which predates all seven commits.

 ### What to consider next

-1. **`WR_MANAGERDBBATCHDELAY`, the shipping knob nobody has evaluated.** Widening bbolt's coalescing window took the reproducer from **12.82 to 179 adds/s - 14x -
-   with no code change at all.** That is a signal, not a recommendation: it trades latency on an idle manager for coalescing under load, and neither the idle cost nor the tradeoff has been measured.
-It is the cheapest thing on this list by an order of magnitude and deserves a deliberate decision.
+1. **`WR_MANAGERDBBATCHDELAY` is REFUTED as a fix**, by being run against the gate as its mutation control.
+It removed the fragmentation completely and still reached only 96.64 adds/s against a pass mark of ~100/s, while costing the low phase its latency (p50 127 -> 480 ms).
+Any delay is a wait the writer did not need.
+It is also now inert on the add path, since all three coalescing writers call `db.bolt.Update` rather than `db.bolt.Batch`, so its help text describes a knob that no longer does what it says (`.docs/bugfixes/260828-1.md`).
-2. **The remaining add-path fragmentation.** HEAD still fails the gate. bbolt cannot coalesce *across* requests - `batch.run()` detaches the batch the instant one starts, so the next arrival opens a fresh 10 ms window regardless of whether the previous transaction has committed.
-Fixing that means wr coalescing adds itself, the way it already does archives.
+2. **The remaining add-path fragmentation is DONE.** bbolt cannot coalesce *across* requests - `batch.run()` detaches the batch the instant one starts, so the next arrival opens a fresh 10 ms window regardless of whether the previous transaction has committed - so wr now coalesces adds itself, the way it already did archives.
 3. **Idea 2, splitting the live set from the archive** (section below, never started).
-The only idea that attacks the **per-commit floor** rather than the transaction count, and it would make the backup incremental as a side effect.
+It attacks the **per-commit floor**, which turned out not to bind: the commit *rate* never rose in any passing run, at 1.4-1.7 commits/s in both the control and the fix, and only the work per commit did.
+It would still make the backup incremental, which is a separate benefit on a separate problem.
 Its go/no-go is the two-store atomicity argument.
 4. **Three recorded bugs, unfixed** (`.docs/bugfixes/260827-2.md` items 8, 10, 12).
    One has a restart-surviving symptom: **a limit group can never be un-stored** - `wr limit -g 'name:-1'` reports it removed and the in-memory limit goes, but the